arit7007/ClimateAndAgri/README.md

 ## Contact
 Feel free to open an issue or contact us directly if you're interested in collaboration or would like to expand this work to other crops or geographies.

-> Disclaimer: Portions of the code have been generated or optimized using vibe code